-Nitrile protective gloves must be worn while handling hazardous materials such as fiberglass PCBs, chemicals, or other electronic debris.
+Nitrile protective gloves must be worn while handling hazardous materials such as epoxy resins, hardeners, or any other form of chemicals.

 Entanglement & Pinching

 Rotating machinery in the lab may present entanglement and pinching hazards during operation.
-This includes the PCB mill spindles and vacuum pumps.
+This includes operation of power tools.

 Combustible & Flammable Materials